-While special days, such as holidays, may be times for fun and celebration, the absence of the deceased person may bring feelings such as emptiness, loneliness, sadness, anger, guilt or regret.
+While special days, such as holidays, may be a time of fun and celebration, the absence of a loved one may bring feelings such as emptiness, loneliness, sadness, anger, guilt or regret.
 Some people describe a wave of grief that washes over them.
 These feelings may arise at unexpected times or places.
 Having these reactions does not mean that you are not healing from your loss.
 You can expect to feel these highs and low for some time after a loss.